christianoruge/corals-analytics_3.12.4/README.md

 Results can be displayed, exported in various forats or added to a pptx-presentation.

+Important:
+- Icon and image file must be kept in the same directory as the code file
+- Powerpoint template must be kept tin the same directory as the code file
+- PySimpleGui must ve version

 The script is maintained by Christian Otto Ruge.
 Reach out at cor@corals.no for questions or support.